flowscripter/plugin-api/README.md

 #### Runtime and Context

-The Runtime API allows `FlowscripterCommand` implementations to manipulate and manage the Flowscripter [Runtime](https://github.com/flowscripter/runtime).
+The Runtime allows `FlowscripterCommand` implementations to manipulate and manage the Flowscripter [Runtime](https://github.com/flowscripter/runtime).

 The Runtime Context allows `FlowscripterComponent` implementations to interact with the internal operation of the Flowscripter